ZackEberhart/ZackEberhart.github.io/_projects/03_plants_tribe.md

 ## Individual Card Breakdown <a name="Breakdown"></a>

 ### Tier One
 In-game tribes tend to use Tier 1 minions to introduce toned-down versions of their core concepts (e.g., **Alleycat** and Beast summoning, **Rockpool Hunter** and one-off Murloc buffs, both Quilboars and their delicious gems).
 But for plants, I didn't see an elegant way to make Tier 1 drains work.
 Drains are rather weak on their own early game, since they don't directly bring more stats to the board.
-Of course, Tier 1 minions also get play in the mid and even late game (especially as engine fodder for elementals, pirates, etc.), but they still need to be viable early game if the tribe as a whole is going to be viable.
+Of course, Tier 1 minions also get play in the mid and even late game (especially as engine fodder for Elementals, pirates, etc.), but they still need to be viable early game if the tribe as a whole is going to be viable.
 Looking at the set, it seems that every single Tier 1 minion does something to bring value in the first few turns beyond it's vanilla stats.

 So, rather than dwell on making a Tier 1 drain work, I opted for making minions that serve as valuable early-game choices in their own rights, while also feeding into a mid-late game Plant build.
 They are definitely on the weaker side in rounds 1 and 2, but they start to shine after that.
 They are plants, after all -- they take a while to grow!